AdamBru/Hackintosh-ThinkPad-E330/README.md

 ## 💬 r/Hackintosh

-Special NOT thanks to r/Hackintosh mods for not accepting my post there.
+~~Special NOT thanks to r/Hackintosh mods for not accepting my post there.
 In fact, they didn't even review my post I tried posting twice.
-That's not cool guys 😕.
+That's not cool guys 😕.~~

+UPDATE: It was the automod that was blocking my post (because of low karma level or something).
+I texted the real mods and they pubished my post.

 ## ⚠️ Required disclaimer (and my take on it)